jsxcad/JSxCAD/nb/api/in.md

 ### in()
-Produces the interior of an item.
+Produces the shape structure inside the item.

 This is necessary as most operations do not cross the item boundary, and consider the item as a leaf geometry.